Billuc/cigogne/README.md

 ## Usage

-To use `cigogne`, you first have to create your migration scripts in a `migrations` folder.
+To use `cigogne`, you first have to create your migration scripts in the `priv/migrations` folder.
-Cigogne will look for `.sql` files in these folders to get your migrations.
+Cigogne will look for `.sql` files in this folder to get your migrations.
 Cigogne expects the sql files to have the following format `<MigrationTimestamps>-<MigrationName>.sql`.
 This way we can get an order in which migrations should be applied and a descriptive name right away.
 It also allows for easy sorting of your migration scripts and forces you to give it a meaningful name.